PaulSHahn/emacssetup/README.md

 need.

-A good example of this would be creating a branch for each major version of *emacs*: an emacs 26 branch, a 25 branch, etc. Then you just clone the repo and checkout the branch matching your version.
+A good example of this would be creating a branch for each major version of *emacs*: an emacs 27 branch, a 26 branch, etc. Then you just clone the repo and checkout the branch matching your version.

 Another use is to create a branch for each operating system you use.

+Currently, this repository has branches for *GNU emacs-26*, *GNU emacs-27*, and a *windows* branch that is a fork of the *GNU emacs-27* branch.
+The *master* branch tracks the master branch of *GNU emacs* and assumes you have build from source with native compilation enabled.

 ## Windows Specific Stuff

+This repository has a windows branch that gets updated from time-to-time when I need to develop on Windows.

 *emacs* is a second class citizen in this second class OS.
-You will need some things to have a chance of getting an IDE running.
+You will need to install some things to have a chance of getting an IDE running.
 You can either mess with installing *emacs* as a part of a complete Cygwin, Min32 or Windows UNIX toolkit, or you can try the Windows native version of *emacs*.
 I prefer to run *emacs* in the native version.
 If that doesn't work, then I install a virtual machine with a Linux flavor in its entirety.
-Intermediary solutions typically cause more problems than they solve.
+Intermediary solutions with toolkit's typically cause more problems than they solve, so I avoid them.

 To install in the native environment: